gdavidbutler/pthreadChannel/README.md

 * sockproxy
   * Modeled on tcpproxy.c from [libtask](https://swtch.com/libtask/).
 Connects two chanBlbs back-to-back, with Channels reversed.
+  * Supports both stream sockets (using chanBlbTrnFdStream) and bound datagram sockets (using chanBlbTrnFd with dup()).
   * Sockproxy needs numeric values for socket type (-T, -t) and family type (-F, -f).
   * The options protocol type (-P, -p), service type (-S, -s) and host name (-H, -h) can be symbolic (see getaddrinfo).
   * Upper case options are for the "server" side, lower case options are for the "client" side.
-  * For most BSD compatible socket libraries, SOCK_STREAM is 1 and AF_INET is 2.
+  * For most BSD compatible socket libraries, SOCK_STREAM is 1, SOCK_DGRAM is 2, and AF_INET is 2.
   * For example, to listen (because of the server SOCK_STREAM socket type) for connections on any IPv4 stream socket on service 2222 and connect them to any IPv4 stream socket on service ssh at host localhost (letting the system choose the protocol):
     1. ./sockproxy -T 1 -F 2 -S 2222 -t 1 -f 2 -h localhost -s ssh &
     1. ssh -p 2222 user@localhost
+* datagramchat
+  * Broadcast chat demonstrating chanBlbTrnFdDatagram with unbound datagram sockets.
+  * Each instance binds to a local port and broadcasts messages to configured peers.
+  * Received messages display as [host:port]: message.
+  * When stdin closes, sends a leave notification to all peers.
+  * Example with three instances:
+    1. ./datagramchat -l 5001 127.0.0.1:5002 127.0.0.1:5003 &
+    1. ./datagramchat -l 5002 127.0.0.1:5001 127.0.0.1:5003 &
+    1. ./datagramchat -l 5003 127.0.0.1:5001 127.0.0.1:5002
 * pipeproxy
   * Copy stdin to stdout through chanBlb pipe file descriptors preserving read boundaries using a FIFO Store and VLQ framing.
 * chanStrBlbSQL